 Occasionally, orchids need repotting to refresh their expanding root systems.
-Most orchids grown as houseplants are epiphytes in the wild, which means that they naturally grow attached to a tree branch, with their roots clinging to the bark.
-In order to mimic their preferred growing conditions, orchids should be potted in a specialist orchid compost or a mix of moss, bark chips and perlite, is essential to maintaining their health and vitality.
+Most orchids grown as house plants are epiphytes in the wild, which means that they naturally grow attached to a tree branch, with their roots clinging to the bark.
+In order to mimic their preferred growing conditions, repotting orchids into specialist orchid compost or a mix of moss, bark chips and perlite, is essential to maintaining their health and vitality.

 Only repot orchids every two to three years, or whenever the plant becomes pot bound.
-Here’s how to do it.
+Here’s how to repot and orchid.

 You Will Need

 - Plastic pot

 - Specialist orchid compost